smartnic/bpf-profile/setup/README.md

 sudo ./xdp1 -N ens1f1np
 ```

-Run the following command on the client to send packets from the client to the server. `send_udp_packets_for_xl170.py` is a script in `profile` folder in this repository.
-You might need to change the interface name, MAC addresses, and IP addresses.
+Run the following command on the client to send packets from the client to the server.
+You might need to change the interface name, MAC addresses, and IP addresses in the [config file](https://github.com/smartnic/bpf-profile/blob/main/profile/config.xl170).
 ```
+cd ~/bpf-profile/profile
 sudo python3 send_udp_packets_for_xl170.py 13
 ```
 It may take a while for the client to generate the packets.
 After seeing that the XDP program is triggered to run, we can